What you will learn

-- Comfort and familiarity with basic functions of a computer, email and the internet.
+- Comfort and familiarity with basic functions of a computer, email and internet.

-- Physical ability to carry out the duties of a health unit coordinator position, including standing for long periods of time.
+- Physical ability to carry out the duties of a health unit coordinator position.

 *This guide is intended as a general guideline only.
 The college reserves the right to make changes as appropriate.